lowfatcomputing/amforth/doc/source/TG/Implementation.rst

 .........

 Lubos Pekny has written an assembler for amforth.
-To support it, amforth provides the two words :command:`CODE` and command:`END-CODE`.
+To support it, amforth provides the two words :command:`CODE` and :command:`END-CODE`.
 The first creates a dictionary entry and sets the code field to the data filed address.
 The interpreter will thus jump directly into the data field assuming some machine code there.
 The word :command:`END-CODE` places a JUMP NEXT into